QianJian1123/OpenPanoThermo/README.md

 On Ubuntu, install dependencies by: `sudo apt install build-essential sed cmake libjpeg-dev libeigen3-dev`

 ### Set up a Docker container (optional):
-If you're having trouble gettin OpenPano to run natively, then you may find it easier to run inside of a virtual machine.
+If you're having trouble getting OpenPano to run natively, then you may find it easier to run inside of a virtual machine.
 Docker makes it easy to set up a light weight virtual machine or 'container'.

 The settings for you Docker container are described in the Dockerfile, which is just a file named 'Dockerfile' in the root directory of the project.